Youtiva — Client Success Coordinator Playbook

 "Right now, most businesses are building on rented land.
 The AI landlord owns the property, can raise rent, change the lease, and benefit from everything you build on it.
 We help you buy the land."

-What makes Youtiva different
+What makes Youtiva different from every AI tool

-Every AI tool
+What every AI tool is

 You rent access — someone else owns it